Guiyang: Nightlife

-At night, the elderly usually prefer to indulge in outdoor games, games that are often quite ancient:
+At night, older people usually prefer to indulge in outdoor games, such as Mahjong or square dancing.

-Mahjong: a game made of bamboo, bone or plastics, each mahjong set consisting 136 tiles (about 3000 years old).

-Spinning top: A game mostly played by old men in public squares, that consists in whipping, with a cable, a kind of spinning top.

-Square dancing: middle aged and elderly people dance in the square to relax or exercise.

 Transport

 Transportation in Guiyang consists of an extensive network of roads, railways, river and air transport as well as public transportation system with bus system and many taxis.

 Air

 Guiyang is one of the important air transport hubs in Southwest China.
 Guiyang's main airport is the Guiyang Longdongbao International Airport (KWE) opened on May 28, 1997.
 It is located in east of Guiyang, 11 km away from the city center.
 In 2017, the airport handled over 18 million passengers; this is a three-fold increase in passenger traffic from 2010.

 Metro

 Guiyang Metro began construction in 2011.
 Line 1 began operation in December 2017.
 Line 2 began operation in April 2021.
+Line 3 began operation in December 2023.

 Railway

 Guiyang is a railway hub in southwest China.
 The Guizhou–Guangxi Railway (built in 1959, modified 2009), the Sichuan–Guizhou Railway (completed 1965), the Guiyang–Kunming Railway (completed 1970), and the Hunan–Guizhou Railway (completed 1975) intersect at Guiyang Railway Station.
 This main southern railway station was rebuilt in 2008.

 Since 2008, the city has seen rapid development of high-speed rail.
 The Guiyang–Guangzhou High-Speed Railway, Shanghai–Kunming high-speed railway and Chongqing–Guiyang high-speed railway began operations in quick succession.
 The explosion of high-speed rail development has dramatically decreased travel times to nearly all first-tier Chinese cities, including Beijing (8 hours), Shanghai (9 hours), Guangzhou (4.5 hours), Chengdu (4 hours) and Chongqing (~2 hours).
 The high speed railway lines provide rapid freight service from two rail yards, and passenger service from Guiyang North railway station, in the city's Guanshanhu District.